balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 Persistent storage that needs to be retained across multiple container instances and easily shared among containers.

 ```
-# 3.Create a named volume
+# 3.Create a named volume.

 docker volume create my-named-volume

-# 3.Run a container with the named volume
+# 3.Run a container with the named volume.

 docker run -d -v my-named-volume:/path/in/container --name my-container nginx
 ```